Yulno/flutter_coffee_shop/README.md

 - if the location is not selected, the first one is displayed
 - the user's location is determined on MapScreen
 - when you select the address, you return on the MenuScreen and the button displays the selected address
-- created widgets, models, bloc for screens with map and addreses
+- created widgets, models, bloc for screens with map and addresses
-- locations is saved to the DB after downloading from the API, created repositories and data sourses for this
+- locations is saved to the DB after downloading from the API, created repositories and data sources for this
 <p>
   <img width="180" src="README_img/6_1.jpg" alt="Image 1" style="flex: 1;">
   <img width="180" src="README_img/2.jpg" alt="Image 2" style="flex: 1;">